kay-dutch/ed-compass/docs/reference.md

 The period remains the most trustworthy discriminator of the three.
-Ship ambience readily produces keying scores and periods scattered across a wide range, while the genuine recording returns a stable 109.5 s at high confidence.
+Ship ambience readily produces keying scores and periods scattered across a wide range, while the genuine recording returns a stable period at high confidence.

 ### Noise removal